 Support for animating user-interface content

-Integration with other applications on the system through URL schemes and framework interfaces
+Integration with other apps on the system through URL schemes and framework interfaces

 Accessibility support for disabled users

 Support for the Apple Push Notification service; see “Apple Push Notification Service”

 Local notification scheduling and delivery; see “Local Notifications”